Geonovum/KP-APIs/API-strategie-modules/geospatial/request-response.md

 More complex spatial filtering is not addressed in this module.
 A new API Design Rules module on filtering will address spatial as well as non-spatial filtering. [[ogcapi-features-3]] will provide input for this.

-However, until the filtering module is written, the geospatial module retains rule <a href="#geometric-context">geometric context</a> about dealing with results of a global spatial query.
+However, until the filtering module is written, the geospatial module retains rule <a href="#/geo/geometric-context">/geo/geometric-context</a> about dealing with results of a global spatial query.
 This rule may be moved to the filtering module at a later stage.
 </aside>

 <a name="api-38"></a>